runspired/rfcs/text/0000-ember-data-collections.md

 - RFC PR: (leave this empty)
 - Ember Issue: (leave this empty)

-# [WIP] Ember Data Collections
+# Ember Data Documents

-**This RFC should be considered the roughest of rough drafts**

 ## Summary

-Improve the ergonomics of fetching and operating on collection endpoints in ember-data.
+Improve the ergonomics of handling document-level information and of fetching and operating on collection endpoints in ember-data.

 ## Motivation